 You can't judge a book by the cover unless the Judge has the book.

-moved to the United States from England, I tried out for the basketball team.
+After my family moved to the United States from England, I tried out for the basketball team.
 I was in ninth grade and while I had been a string bean up to that point, the summer before my freshman year I grew six inches.
 That's no joke-six inches in one summer.

 But no matter how tall I was, basketball didn't come easy for a soccer player.
 I tried my best but when "cut day" came, my best just wasn't good enough.
 The list posted on the locker room door didn't have my name on it.
 My friends whose names were on the list jumped, hollered, and walked away arm in arm laughing and dreaming of a great season ahead.
 I stood there with the other "cuttee" not really knowing what to say, trying not to cry.
 Ouch.
 Has anything like that ever happened to you?
 Probably.
 Remember what it